zliel/RsMd/README.md

 ## ⚠️Note: Raw HTML

 Mark-rs supports using raw HTML in input Markdown files, but it should be noted that using raw HTML can lead to security vulnerabilities, such as XSS (Cross-Site Scripting) attacks, if the input is not properly sanitized.
 Therefore, it is recommended to use raw HTML with caution and only when necessary.

-As of right now, Mark-rs does not sanitize raw HTML, so that users can use things like script tags and embedded content, but do so with caution.
+By default, Mark-rs will sanitize the generated HTML before it is written to each file, but you should still be careful when using raw HTML.

+If you want to use raw HTML without any sanitizing, you can disable HTML sanitizing by setting `sanitize_html = false` in your `config.toml` file.

 For more information on XSS attacks, see [OWASP](https://owasp.org/www-community/attacks/xss/) and the [OWASP XSS Prevention Cheat Sheet.](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html)